Skip to main content

 View All County Ghosts

-Long called 'one of England’s most haunted inns.'
-Renowned for the ghost of Richard Evered, murdered here in 1648, who roams the upper corridors and Room 4.
+Long called 'one of England's most haunted inns.'
+Renowned for the ghost of Richard Evered, murdered here in 1648 by Roger Greene, who roams the upper corridors and Room 4.
+Both victim and murderer are said to haunt the hotel.
 A spectral Victorian maid is also seen on the staircase.
+The hotel experiences ongoing poltergeist activity investigated by Peter Underwood.

 Known Ghosts:

-Richard Evered appears as a man in 17th-century garb, sometimes with bloodstains, particularly in Room 4 (where he was attacked/died).
+Richard Evered appears as a man in 17th-century garb, sometimes with bloodstains, particularly in Room 4.
 Guests report footsteps, pressure on beds, or seeing his glaring figure.
+Roger Greene's spirit has been photographed in period dress with a white collar (2016 paranormal dinner).
 The maid, in Victorian attire, is seen on the main staircase or in corridors, often vanishing when greeted.
-Other phenomena include disembodied voices, slamming doors, and items moving.
+Poltergeist activity includes flying glasses, bottles, and plates, with temperature drops investigated by Peter Underwood.

 Meet Each Spirit